 Era Alaska will make every responsible effort to return your checked baggage within 24 hours when delayed.
 Era will also attempt to contact any customer whose unclaimed, checked luggage contains a name and address or telephone number.
-Due to flight availability and U.S. Customs requirements, international bags may require more than 24 hours to return to the customer.
-In this case, an Era representative will provide the best available information as to the location, time, and return of baggage.
+Due to flight availability and U.S. customs requirements, international bags may require more than 24 hours to return to the customer.
+In this case, an Era representative will provide the best available information as to the location and time of the return of baggage.
 In the event of delayed baggage delivery, Era Alaska does not offer remibursement for interim expenses.

 Era is not responsible for baggage not claimed after the baggage has been made available in the public baggage claim area.
-All lost, damaged, delayed, or missing property must be reported directly to Era Alaska personnel as soon as possible and no later than 4 hours after arrival.
-Damages to wheels, handles, zippers, locks, telescoping handles, nicks, cuts, or scratches are not covered and considered normal wear and tear.
-Oversize or overweight baggage (over 50lbs or 62in) are also not covered in damage claims.
+All lost, damaged, delayed or missing property must be reported directly to Era Alaska personnel as soon as possible and no later than four hours after arrival.
+Damages to wheels, handles, zippers, locks or telescoping handles and nicks, cuts or scratches are not covered and are considered normal wear and tear.
+Oversize or overweight baggage (over 50 pounds or 62 inches) is also not covered in damage claims.

-If your claim is less than 5 days old, please communicate with the arrival airport where the claim was filed.
-If your claim is more than 5 days old, please contact the Era Baggage Claim Office at 800-866-8394 ext 8326.
+If your claim is less than five days old, please communicate with the arrival airport where the claim was filed.
+If your claim is more than five days old, please contact the Era Baggage Claim Office at 800-866-8394, ext.
+8326.

-Special Services including wheelchairs, service animals, and oxygen
+Special services including wheelchairs, children with disabilities, service animals and oxygen

-Canes may be brought on board our flights, they maybe stored within easy reach during flight, however, for takeoff and landing canes must be stowed securely in the overhead bin.
-Walkers will be accepted as a gate check item.
+Canes may be brought on board our flights.
+They may be stored within easy reach during flight.
+However, for takeoff and landing, canes must be stowed securely in the overhead bin.
+Walkers will be accepted as a gate-check item free of charge.

 When making reservations with a Reservations agent or online, please indicate if you need full assistance (aisle chair service) onto the aircraft.
-Due to design and safety reasons; the Beechraft 1900 airliner can only accomodate full assistance for those passengers weighing 250lbs. or less.
+Due to design and safety reasons, the Beechraft 1900 aircraft cannot accomodate full assist requests. (aisle chair service)

-If you are traveling with a specially trained service animal including search and rescue and law enforcement animals, it is important that you advise the Reservation agent of this when making your reservation.
+If you are traveling with a specially trained service animal including search-and-rescue and law enforcement animals, it is important that you advise the Reservations agent of this when making your reservation.
 Service animals are allowed in the passenger cabin free of charge.
 The owner or handler must accompany the service animal at all times.